-To measure the room temperature, an external room temperature sensor (i) is located in the vehicle.
-The location of the sensor is determined individually by the vehicle manufacturer, depending on the vehicle type; consult the operating instructions for your vehicle for further details.
+To measure the room temperature, the room temperature sensor is fitted to the furniture.
+The exact location is determined by the layout of the vehicle.

 The thermostat setting on the control panel (1-5) must be determined individually depending on the heating requirement and the type of vehicle.
-For an average room temperature of about 23° C, we recommend a thermostat setting of about 4.
+For an average room temperature of about 23 °C, we recommend a thermostat setting of about 4.